-Leave for: Cope with a disaster Purpose The Chief Executive may approve an employee's application to access leave when an employee is affected by a disaster which has destroyed or significantly damaged the employee's usual place of residence or its contents.
+Leave for: 18.
+Cope with a disaster Purpose The head of service may approve an employee's application to access leave when an employee is affected by a disaster which has destroyed or significantly damaged the employee's usual place of residence or its contents.
 Eligibility An employee whose home is wholly or partly uninhabitable associated with health or safety reasons.
 Entitlement A maximum period of 3 days in each consecutive period 12 months.
 Conditions - Rate of payment Full pay.
 Effect on other entitlements Will count as service for all purposes.

-Leave for: Engage in employment associated with compensation Purpose The Chief Executive may approve an employee's application to access leave to enable an employee to engage in employment outside the ACTPS as part of a rehabilitation process under the Safety, Rehabilitation and Compensation Act 1988.
+Leave for: 19.
+Engage in employment associated with compensation Purpose The head of service may approve an employee's application to access leave to enable an employee to engage in employment outside the ACTPS as part of a rehabilitation process under the Safety, Rehabilitation and Compensation Act 1988 .
 Eligibility An employee who is, or was, entitled to compensation leave under the Safety, Rehabilitation and Compensation Act 1988 and the employment is part of a rehabilitation process under that Act.
 Entitlement A maximum period of 3 years.
 Conditions - Rate of payment Without pay.
 Effect on other entitlements Will count as service for all purposes.

-Leave for: Engage in employment in the interests of the ACTPS Purpose The Chief Executive may approve an employee's application to access leave to enable an employee to engage in work or employment outside the ACTPS where the Chief Executive is satisfied that the employment is in the interests of the ACTPS.
-An employee, other than an employee who meets one of the following: Eligibility (a) They are a probationary employee. (b) They have 6 months or less continuous employment.
+Leave for: 20.
+Engage in employment in the interests of the ACTPS Purpose The head of service may approve an employee's application to access leave to enable an employee to engage in work or employment outside the ACTPS where the head of service is satisfied that the employment is in the interests of the ACTPS.
+Eligibility An employee, (other than an employee) who meets one of the following: (a) They are a probationary employee. (b) They have 6 months or less continuous employment.
 Entitlement A maximum period of 5 years.
 Conditions - Rate of payment Without pay.
 Effect on other entitlements Will count as service for all purposes except for annual leave.
 If an employee does not return to duty with the ACTPS the leave will not count as service for any purpose.

-Leave to: Take leave where leave cannot be granted under any other provision Purpose The Chief Executive may approve an employee's application to access leave to enable an employee to be absent from duty where the leave cannot be provided for elsewhere.
+Leave to: 21.
+Take leave where leave cannot be granted under any other provision Purpose The head of service may approve an employee's application to access leave to enable an employee to be absent from duty where the leave cannot be provided for elsewhere.
 Eligibility An employee.
 Entitlement A maximum period of 12 months.
-Conditions - Rate of payment Without pay, except where the Chief Executive determines there are special circumstances, having regard to: (a) the purpose for which the leave is being taken; and (b) the length of service of the employee; and (c) the length of the period for which the leave is being taken.
-In special circumstances the Chief Executive determines whether leave is at full pay or half pay.
+Conditions - Rate of payment Without pay, except where the head of service determines there are special circumstances, having regard to: (a) the purpose for which the leave is being taken; and (b) the length of service of the employee; and

+(c) the length of the period for which the leave is being taken.
+In special circumstances the head of service determines whether leave is at full pay or half pay.
 Effect on other entitlements Leave without pay will not count as service for any purpose.
-However where the Chief Executive determines there are special circumstances and that the period of leave granted is to be with pay then the paid leave will count as service for all purposes.
+However, where the head of service determines there are special circumstances and that the period of leave granted is to be with pay then the paid leave will count as service for all purposes.